Jocker666z/vgm_files_database/README.md

 This little project was born with the aim of giving personalised information to glouglou music player (https://github.com/Jocker666z/glouglou).
-Many formats give little or no information about the files being played.
+In fact, many formats give little or no information about the files being played.

 ## Usage
 ```